36 B2B questions to fall in love with

 • What are your main criteria when selecting a strategic partner like us?

-• What concrete steps could we take right now to convince your boss?
+• What concrete steps could we take now to convince you or your boss?

 This is content for decision makers: clear propositions, ROI stories, comparisons, decision frames.